rveres/personal_website/src/pages/pages/2015-05-01---about/index.md

 ---
 Welcome to my slice of the internet.

-I'm Robert Veres, a senior pursuing of Bachelor of Science in Computer Science in the College of Computing at Georgia Tech.
+I'm Robert Veres, a student pursuing of Bachelor of Science in Computer Science in the College of Computing at Georgia Tech.
+Currently, I'm working as a machine learning engineer in Japan.
 I write code for websites; mobile apps; and low-level system architectures, extract meaning from data, and tinker with electronics.
 I also *love* biology, math, and finance and am always learning something new.

 Beyond those things, I'm also Hungarian.
-And a vegetarian.
+And love to dance salsa.
 And run 5Ks.
 And an (amateur) [photographer](https://www.flickr.com/photos/152383209@N08/).
 And am deeply interested in international affairs, both past and present.
 (Phew.)

 ![That's me](./profile2.jpg)